Success Stories:

 - Spatial perception and imagery of movements

-Find out how Jacob's Ladder helps children with cerebral palsy maximize their potential.
+Find out how Jacob's Ladder helps clients with cerebral palsy maximize their potential.

 Jacob's Ladder School & Therapy Centers